Holdout (real estate): Examples

 Macy's headquarters at Macy's Herald Square in New York City, for example, does not cover the whole block because of a holdout named the Million Dollar Corner on the corner of Broadway and West 34th Street (in Herald Square).
-Now decorated as a Macy's shopping bag, the building received its name from the fact that it sold for a million dollars in 1911, an unprecedented sum at the time.
+The building received its name from the fact that it sold for a million dollars in 1911, an unprecedented sum at the time.
+The building was decorated as a Macy's shopping bag for 60 years; however, the sign was removed in 2026.